I’ts now been seven years since I joined, and a year since I moved from what is now Industry Solutions to Azure for Operators.

 Although I do have a ringside seat to a lot of the above, my current role is a fair bit removed from most of the excitement.

-I am now more concerned with how we address customers from an internal process perspective – as we build out new products, we need to take into account not just how they are designed and taken to market, but also how solutions are delivered on top, and that means a lot of discussion about features, tooling and “packaging” of pieces of tech that are still in flux.
+I was again promoted by close of fiscal, and am now more concerned with how we address customers from an internal process perspective – as we build out new products, we need to take into account not just how they are designed and taken to market, but also how solutions are delivered on top, and that means a lot of discussion about features, tooling and “packaging” of pieces of tech that are still in flux.

 If you were curious about what principal architects do in insanely large technology companies… We manage stuff1.
 We provide advice, set procedures, step into projects to give direction and make them focus on outcomes.
 A posh way of saying this is that we create clarity on what is being done, how it should evolve and where it should lead2.